Sunday, 2 November 2014

 See what I wondered.
 I had been lax, distracted by work issues and had not checked my RBA (Rare Bird Alert) app. on my i-phone.
 I looked at it now in some trepidation.
 I scrolled down the screen and there it was - Eastern Crowned Warbler in Brotton, Cleveland!
 It had been found around lunchtime on Thursday and blissfully ignorant of the fact, my life had carried on as normal.

 Not now though.
 This was only the third to be found in Britain.
 I had missed the first by a day and the second had been on private land and not viewable.
 This was my chance.
 Or was it?
-On Friday I had to go for an Xray at 9.30am and I estimated that I would not be able to leave Oxford until at least 1030 and a minimum of a four hour drive would get me to Cleveland at around 2.30pm not leaving much time to see the warbler, which was apparently quite elusive, before it got dark at around 4pm.
+On Friday I had to go for an Xray at 9.30am and I estimated that I would not be able to leave Oxford until at least 1030 and a minimum of a four hour drive would get me to Cleveland at around 2.30pm not leaving much time to see the warbler, which apparently was quite elusive, before it got dark at around 4pm.
 An additional problem was the fact the beloved Black Audi's turbo was playing up and needed attention.
 Could I really risk it?

 I rang Clackers on Thursday evening and he was willing to go.